Tetrakern/fictioneer/DOCUMENTATION.md

 | `max-site-width` | Applies the theme’s max site width (mainly useful for page builders).
 | `header-polygon` | Applies the header clip-path chosen in the Customizer (if any).
 Does not work for masks.
 | `page-polygon` | Applies the page clip-path chosen in the Customizer (if any).
 Does not work for masks.
+| `cover-hidable` | Hides element if the user disables covers in the site settings modal.

 ## HTML Block